Any business offering products or services in the UK can bid for government contracts, and for many companies this is their main source of work.

-There are plenty of contract opportunities to bid for at both regional and national levels, accommodating all industries and businesses from sole traders to multi-national corporations.
+There are plenty of public sector contract opportunities to bid for at both regional, national and central government levels, accommodating all industries and businesses from sole traders to multi-national corporations.

 The issue for many companies is knowing where to find these contracts and submitting a PQQ (pre-qualification questionnaire) and ITT (invitation to tender) in line with the procurement process.

 Finding a national contract

-The best place to start looking is on a national site such as Contracts Finder, which advertises all UK government public sector contract notices.
-This site allows you to search for opportunities by industry, as well as allowing you to view future contracts in the pipe line.
+The best place to start looking for tenders and contracts is on a national site such as Contracts Finder, which advertises all UK government public sector contract notices.
+This site allows you to search for opportunities by industry, by public sector organisations, as well as allowing you to view future contracts in the pipeline.

-Use Contracts Finder to search for your industry and view the relevant tenders in your area.
+Use Contracts Finder website to search for your industry and view the relevant tenders in your area.
 Here you have the ability to narrow down your search to region and value.
-It is important to note that you should only bid for contracts with an annual value one third your company turnover.
+It is important to note that you should only bid for contracts with an annual value one-third of your company turnover.

 These are run by the local contracting authority for example YORTender is an online portal covering the Yorkshire and Humber region.
 This portal publishes notices for a number of local authorities and allows you to express interest and submit documents online.

-Along with local authority sites and procurement portals there are a number of industry specific contract websites.
+Along with local authority sites and procurement contract portals, there are a number of industry-specific contract websites.
 An example of this is Constructionline, a procurement and supply chain management service for the construction industry.

 Submitting a bid

-Check out more of our blog and download area for advice and tips for writing a wining submission.
+Check out more of our blog and the download area for advice and tips for writing a winning submission.

 For information on the contract and tender process, watch the video below: